lifrances/steel-fatigue-ml/README.md

 This project predicts steel fatigue using a combination of physics-informed feature engineering and machine learning.
 We compare multiple models, including linear regression, Ridge regression, and XGBoost, to evaluate prediction accuracy and feature importance.

 ## Dataset
-Place the dataset files in the repository root:
+Place the dataset files in the repository root directory:

 - original_data.csv
 - preprocessed_data.csv